JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorManager(BDDAD)/Sprint 3/usbd21/Readme_usbd21.md

-# USBD11 -  Insert the provided data into the system
+# USBD21 -  Automatically generate the physical level SQL code of the database from the Visual Paradigm model

 ### 1. User Story Description